CodeInTheSkies/Plots-Potpourri/README.md

 ![Full trend overview heatmap](/plots/FullTrend_OverviewHM.png)

-The above is a full overview heatmap where the gene expressions are averaged by grouping according to the normal tissue or cancer type, and then plotted as heatmaps.
-So, each colored box in the heatmap represents the average expression of a given gene (row) in a given group (column).
-Before plotting the average values are scaled (or z-scored) to obtain zero mean and unit variance.
+The above is a full overview heatmap where the gene expressions are averaged by grouping according to the normal tissue or cancer type, and then plotted as a heatmap.
+The row and column labels are not legible, but the purpose of showing this plot is to see an overall trend.
+Each colored box in the heatmap represents the average expression of a given gene (row) in a given group (column).
+Before plotting, the average values are scaled (or z-scored) to obtain zero mean and unit variance.

-Further the rows are hierarchically clustered so that similar patches occur together.
-We can see some interesting genes as marked that can be considered to be good candidates for further study.
+Further, the rows are hierarchically clustered so that similar patches occur together.
+We can see some interesting patches, as marked, that can be considered to be good candidates for further study.

-Below is a zoomed-in portion of the heatmap, where the gene names are visible, and the trend is clearer _(notice the clear gene group that are quite red in the cancers and quite blue in the normals)._
+Below is a zoomed-in portion of a similar overview heatmap, where the gene names are visible, and the trend is clearer _(notice the clear gene group that are quite red in the cancers and quite blue in the normals)._

 ![Zoomed trend_overview heatmap](/plots/ZoomedTrend_OverviewHM.png)